Skip to Content

 South Padre Island is popular for the epic spring break parties that happen here each spring, but there is more to South Padre Island than that.

-Along the way, explore the island’s 113 miles of Texas coastline before heading into town to discover what Padre Island has to offer.
+Along the way, explore the island’s 113 miles of Texas coastline before heading into town to discover what Padre Island offers.

 You can enjoy Schlitterbahn Water Park or get your adrenaline fix at Gravity Park.

-Of course, taking a fishing or sailing charter from Padre is always a good idea also.
+Of course, taking a fishing or sailing charter from Padre is always a good idea.

 Many are offered year-round thanks to the tropical climate found here.